Giving Tuesday Toolkit – Everything You Need To Succeed

 • Have a communication plan leading up to and on the day of the event.

-• Link to your donation form in your messages across channels.
+• The link to your donation form is in your messages across channels.

 • Have a matching gift program in place.

-• Keep track of how your messages are doing throughout the campaign.
+• Keep track of how your messages are going throughout the campaign.

 Don’ts